 The warrant holders shall have the right to pay all or a portion of the Purchase Price (exercise price multiplied by the number of shares being exercised) by making a cashless exercise.
 In a cashless exercise, the portion of the Purchase Price shall be paid by reducing the number of warrant shares otherwise issuable pursuant to the notice of cash exercise by an amount equal to: exercise price to be so paid divided by the fair market value per warrant share determined by the Board of Directors of the Company as of the business day immediately preceding the date of exercise.

-Due to the variable number of shares that may be issued for the warrant and the conversion feature, the Company has recorded these as derivative liabilities.
+Notes to the Consolidated Financial Statements For the Nine months Ended June 30, 2024 and 2023 (Expressed in Canadian dollars) - Unaudited c) Due to the variable number of shares that may be issued for the warrant and the conversion feature, the Company has recorded these as derivative liabilities.
 (Note 15(c)).
+During the nine months ended June 30, 2024, these warrants were cancelled.